-Facebook Inc. uses a marketing mix that supports and capitalizes on the company’s popularity.
-A marketing mix is the combination of strategies and tactics that an organization employs to succeed with its marketing plan, with focus on Products, Place Promotion and Prices (4Ps).
-In Facebook’s marketing mix, some of the main considerations include the online nature of social networking websites, mobile apps, and marketplace services.
+Meta Platforms (formerly Facebook Inc.) uses a marketing mix that supports and capitalizes on business popularity.
+The marketing mix is the combination of strategies and tactics that the business organization employs to succeed with its marketing strategy and marketing plan, with focus on the variables of Product, Place, Promotion, and Price (the 4Ps).
+Facebook’s marketing mix considers the online nature of social networking websites, mobile apps, and marketplace services.
 Users’ social behaviors determine Facebook’s (Meta’s) generic competitive strategy, intensive growth strategies, and marketing strategies.
 Customers’ responses to communication tools on the platform influence the company’s business performance relative to online display advertising competitors, like Google (Alphabet), Microsoft, X (Twitter), and Snap (Snapchat), as well as the marketplace businesses of eBay, Amazon, and Walmart Marketplace.
 Meta’s market focus is on users and advertisers.
-This analysis of Facebook’s marketing mix reveals the benefits of the online and social characteristics of the business in supporting marketing efforts.
+This analysis of Facebook’s marketing mix reveals the marketing benefits of the online and social characteristics of the business.

 The marketing mix (4Ps) of Facebook facilitates efficiency in reaching target customers and satisfying market demand.
 The company uses advanced Internet technologies to efficiently deliver its services in the global social media and digital advertising industry.
-The strategies and tactics contained in its marketing mix shows that Facebook could benefit from broadening its online advertising services, and from increasing the market penetration of its social networking websites, mobile apps, and other products.
+The strategies and tactics contained in this marketing mix show that Facebook benefits from broadening its online advertising services, and from increasing the market penetration of its social networking websites, mobile apps, and other products.
 Market penetration complements the strategic management and business development goals of Facebook’s (Meta’s) corporate mission and vision statements.

-Facebook Inc. is known for its social networking website and online social media services.
-This component of the marketing mix identifies the organizational outputs that the company offers to its target market.
+Meta is known for Facebook and its social media and advertising services.
+Considering the product mix, this component of the marketing mix identifies the organizational outputs that the company offers to its target market.
 The following are the product groups of Meta:

-As an online technology firm, Facebook Inc. offers its services through the Internet.
-This component of the marketing mix determines the venues where the firm offers its products.
-In Facebook’s case, these places are as follows:
+As an online technology business, Facebook offers its services through the Internet.
+This component of the marketing mix determines the venues where the company offers its products.
+In this case, Meta’s distribution strategy includes the following places:

 - Viral marketing (most important)